2022 Camp Schedule will be released in February

 Camp Registration Information:

-- Both registration form and payment must be received to secure your child’s spot
+- Both registration and payment (within 5 business days) must be received to secure your child’s spot.

 Summer Junior Counselor: